A Software Tool Developed at Columbia Enhances Genetic Diagnoses

 Once the entire phenotypic profile has been extracted from the EHR, the EHR-Phenolyzer generates a list of candidate genes by first correlating the phenotypes with genes known to be associated and then ranks the genes according to the strength of the correlations.

-To assess the accuracy of the method, Wang, Weng, and their colleagues at Columbia, the Children’s Hospital of Philadelphia, and the Mayo Clinic, tested the EHR-Phenolyzer on data from patients for whom a definitive diagnosis had already been made.
-Taking care to ensure patient privacy, in accordance with HIPAA regulations, the team probed the records of four different cohorts of patients.
-For the purposes of this study, the team included patients with diseases attributable to mutations in only a single gene.
-The team determined there to be a generally 75% chance that the causative gene could be found within a list of 1,000 candidates generated by the EHR-Phenolyzer.
+To assess the accuracy of the method, Wang, Weng, and their colleagues at the Children’s Hospital of Philadelphia, and the Mayo Clinic, tested the EHR-Phenolyzer on data from patients for whom a definitive diagnosis had already been made.
+Taking care to ensure patient privacy, the team probed the records of four different groups of patients.
+For the purposes of the study, the team included patients with diseases attributable to mutations in only a single gene.
+The team winningly determined there to be a generally 75 percent chance that the causative gene could be found within a list of 1,000 candidates generated by the EHR-Phenolyzer.

-The study authors look forward to expanding on the current work.
-In future work, the team will further improve the NLP method’s accuracy, and explore whether adding additional data—including self-reported phenotypic data from the patients themselves—might help further refine the list of candidate genes and further narrow down the search.
-And at some point, the team might train their sights on diseases caused by multiple genes.
+In future work, the team will further improve the NLP method’s accuracy, and explore whether adding additional data—including self-reported phenotypic data from the patients themselves—might help further refine the list of candidate genes and narrow down the search.
+And at some point, the team might train their collective sights on diseases caused by multiple genes.